NathanPerrier/IA1-Weather-App-Django/README.md

     NOTE: To use a Gmail account to send emails, you must set up an app password - but to do this you first need to enable 2-Step Verification, then select ‘App passwords’ under ‘2-Step Verification’.
 You must also turn on the ‘Less Secure App Access’ option in your google account.

 4.  create a virtual environment using `control + shift + p` then search create environment.
+After you have created the venv then restart vs code.

 5. Install the required Python packages using pip: